Enhanced Emission from Boron-Vacancy Center in Rhombohedral Boron Nitride: Results

-where $\varepsilon_0$ is the vacuum permittivity, $\hbar$ is the reduced Planck constant, $c$ is the speed of light, $n_D=2.1$ is the refractive index of rBN at the ZPL energy $E_\text{ZPL}$, and $\mu=0.8$~Debye is the optical transition dipole moment of given transition utilizing GW+BSE level of theory.
-In hBN, planar symmetry breaking phonons render emission partially allowed with radiative lifetime of $>10$~$\mu$s (e.g., Ref.~\citenum{reimers2020photoluminescence}) whereas the zero-phonon coherent emission is symmetry-forbidden~\cite{libbi2022phonon}.
-In contrast, the lower C$_{3v}$ symmetry of rBN allows a direct emission with at least one order of magnitude shorter radiative lifetime than that in hBN.
-This is the most important finding of our study which turns V$_\text{B}^{-}$ addressable at single defect level in rBN.
+where $\varepsilon_0$ is the vacuum permittivity, $\hbar$ is the reduced Planck constant, $c$ is the speed of light, $n_D=2.1$ is the refractive index of rBN at the ZPL energy $E_\text{ZPL}$, and $\mu=0.64$~Debye is the optical transition dipole moment of the given transition at the GW+BSE level of theory (Fig.~\ref{fig:levels-g-e}d).
+In hBN, the corresponding emission is symmetry-forbidden at the level of the static $D_{3h}$ structure and is rendered only partially allowed by planar-symmetry-breaking phonons and by the JT distortion, whereas the zero-phonon coherent emission remains symmetry-forbidden~\cite{libbi2022phonon}.
+The theoretical estimates of the hBN radiative lifetime accordingly span $11$--$99$~$\mu$s, from $\sim11~\mu$s used to model time-resolved optically detected magnetic resonance (ODMR) data~\cite{Mathur_2022}, through $20~\mu$s including Herzberg--Teller intensity borrowing~\cite{reimers2020photoluminescence}, to the multireference value $\tau_\text{rad}=98.8~\mu$s (an upper limit, since electron--phonon coupling shortens it)~\cite{benedek2026extended}.
+In contrast, the lower $C_{3v}$ symmetry of rBN allows a direct emission with a radiative lifetime that is shorter by one to two orders of magnitude.
+This is the most important finding of our study, which turns V$_\text{B}^{-}$ addressable at the single defect level in rBN.